cdapio/hydrator-plugins/transform-plugins/README.rst

 :Description:
   Parses an input field value as a JSON Object.
 Each record in the input is parsed as a JSON Object and converted into a Structured Record.
 The Structured Record can specify particular fields that it's interested in, making projections possible.
 :Configuration:
-  - **field:** Specifies the input field that should be parsed as CSV Record.
+  - **field:** Specifies the input field that should be parsed as a CSV Record
-  - **schema:** Specifies the output schema for JSON Record.
+  - **schema:** Specifies the output schema for the JSON Record

 JSON Formatter
 -------------